Target Usage: To make use of multiple timelines of work in a local repository.

 Automatic merge went well; stopped before committing as requested

-When merging branches, you need to guide Git on how to resolve conflicting changes in different branches.
+When merging branches, you need to tell Git how to resolve conflicting changes in different branches.

 A conflict occurs when Git cannot automatically reconcile different changes made to the same part of a file.

-A merge conflict is a type of conflict that happens when Git can't automatically combine changes from two branches because the same parts of a file were modified differently in each branch.
+A merge conflict happens when Git can't automatically combine branches because both branches changed the same part of a file in different ways.
 When this happens, Git pauses the merge and marks the conflicting sections in the affected files so you can resolve them yourself.
-Once you've reviewed and resolved the conflicts, you can tell Git to proceed with the merge.
+Once you've resolved the conflicts, you can tell Git to continue the merge.

-Scenario In the nouns repo (revision graph shown below), both the main and the fix1 branches are modifying the same file at the same location.
-The main branch is inserting black in the same place the fix1 is inserting green.
+Scenario In the nouns repo (revision graph shown below), both main and fix1 modify the same location in the same file. main inserts black where fix1 inserts green.

 gitGraph BT: